E-r-1-c/networking-labs/02-layer3-routing/static-default-floating-routing/README.md

 The output confirmed that:

-- The preferred default route through R1 was active
+- The preferred route to Site 2 through R1 was active
-- The floating default route through R2 was inactive
+- The floating route to Site 2 through R2 was inactive
-- The specific route to the test network through R2 was active
+- The default route toward R2 was active

 ---